 Botanist and Carexpert Linda Curtis has written her third book, Bog-Fen Carex of the Upper Midwest.
 Bogs and fens used to be separate ecosystems but are combined here because many of the former bogs have been renamed bog-fen or fens, depending on the water chemistry.
-While the previous book Woodland Carex had camera macro-images, this new book has digital microscope images as well.
+While the previous Woodland Carex had camera macro-images, this new book has digital microscope images as well.
 The keys and descriptions make the task of identification easier.

 Linda has a BS-Education from Wisconsin State College-Stevens Point and MS-Botany from UW-Milwaukee.
 She taught at Lake Forest College, Barat College, McHenry College and the College of Lake County, Illinois.
 Also a botany consultant and wetland delineator, Linda worked for environmental firms in the Midwest.

-Linda’s first book was Aquatic Plant of Northeastern Illinois 1998 (Sold Out), and relied on canoe-side photos of underwater plants in slanting sun rays during early mornings.
+Linda’s first book was Aquatic Plant of Northeastern Illinois 1998 (Sold Out), and relied on canoe-side photos of underwater plants in the clear lake water during early morning slanted sun rays.

 Linda is now researching in Florida in the winter and in summer the Lake Michigan beach-ridge coast.
 She continues to give botany presentations and write science articles.